muadib25/PomodoroTimer/README.md

 <h3>ABOUT</h3>

 This is a Pomodoro timer I made in Python as part of a course project.
 The Pomodoro technique is a time management method.
-You can read more about it here: https://en.wikipedia.org/wiki/Pomodoro_Technique
+You can read more about it here: https://en.wikipedia.org/wiki/Pomodoro_Technique.

 <h3>REQUIREMENTS</h3>
-Any Linux distribution should do, since all Linux installations have Python included.
+Any Linux distribution should do, since all Linux installations have Python included.<br>
-Also make sure to install the <b>tkinter</b> python module
+Also make sure to install the <b>tkinter</b> python module.

 <h3>INSTALLATION</h3>